Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I am confident that my qualifications and experience make me an ideal candidate for this position.
-I would appreciate the opportunity to talk with you more regarding how I could contribute to your team.
+I am confident that my qualifications and experience make me a strong candidate for this role.
+I would love the opportunity to further discuss with you about how I can contribute in your organisation.

 Sincerely,